-- 3.7 Blank - 3.8 Spotting Scope The use of a telescope or other optical device by the coach to spot shots is permitted. - 3.9 3.10 Blank - 3.11 Gloves Gloves may be worn on either or both hands.
-Such gloves may not afford artificial support. - 3.12 3.15 Blank - 3.16 Release Triggers Triggers which function on release are prohibited. - 3.17 Ammunition - Ammunition of any description that may be fired without danger to competitors, range personnel or equipment.
+3.8 Spotting Scope - The use of a telescope or other optical device by the coach to spot shots is permitted.

+3.11 Gloves - Gloves may be worn on either or both hands.
+Such gloves may not afford artificial support.

+3.16 Release Triggers - Triggers which function on release are prohibited.

+3.17 Ammunition - Ammunition of any description that may be fired without danger to competitors, range personnel or equipment.
 Tracer, incendiary, armor piercing and similar ammunition is prohibited.
-Loads that damage targets may be disapproved by the Range Officer or Jury. - 3.18 General All devices or equipment which may facilitate shooting and which are not mentioned in these Rules, or which are contrary to the spirit of these Rules and Regulations, are forbidden.
+Loads that damage targets may be disapproved by the Range Officer or Jury.
+See rule 10.9 for defective cartridges.

+3.18 General - All devices or equipment which may facilitate shooting and which are not mentioned in these Rules, or which are contrary to the spirit of these Rules and Regulations, are forbidden.
 The Match Director or Official Jury shall have the right to examine a shooter's equipment or apparel.
-The responsibility shall be upon the competitor to submit questionable equipment and apparel for official inspection and approval in sufficient time prior to the beginning of a match so that it will not inconvenience either the competitor or the Official. - 3.19 Eye Protection All competitors and other personnel in the immediate vicinity of the range complex are urged to wear eye protection devices. - 3.20 Ear Protection All competitors and other personnel in the immediate vicinity of the range complex are urged to wear hearing protection devices.
+The responsibility shall be upon the competitor to submit questionable equipment and apparel for official inspection and approval in sufficient time prior to the beginning of a match so that it will not inconvenience either the competitor or the Official.

+3.19 Eye Protection - All competitors and other personnel in the immediate vicinity of the range complex are urged to wear eye protection devices.

+3.20 Ear Protection - All competitors and other personnel in the immediate vicinity of the range complex are urged to wear hearing protection devices.